-President and executive creative director of J. Crew Jenna Lyons is widely recognised as the creative force behind the American retail chain’s phenomenal rise from floundering catalogue chain to one of the most coveted fashion brands in the US.
+While president and executive creative director of J. Crew Jenna Lyons was widely recognised as the creative force behind the American retail chain’s phenomenal rise from floundering catalogue chain to one of the most coveted fashion brands in the US.
 Appointed to creative director in 2008, then president in 2010, Lyons has overseen the brands successful image overhaul in its stores, marketing campaigns and clothing designs.
 Championed by the likes of Michelle Obama and Anna Wintour , J. Crew reported revenues of over $2.2 billion in 2013 and is set to launch its first retail outlet in Britain.

 A style icon in her own right, Lyon’s is regularly featured in magazines such as Lucky, Glamour and InStyle and on street style blogs for her quirky androgynous aesthetic.
-In 2013, Lyons was also featured in Time magazines list of ‘100 Most Influential People’.
+In 2013, Lyons was also featured in Time magazines list of "100 Most Influential People."